fhiso/legacy-format/data-model.md

 ### QUAY   {#QUAY}

-An assessment of the certainty of the evidence to support the conclusion drawn from evidence.
+Quality of data: an assessment of the certainty of the evidence to support the conclusion drawn from evidence.

 Contexts
 :   `[SOUR]`.`[QUAY]`